mackerelio/plugin-registry/README.md

 # mackerel-plugin-registry

-Official mackerel and check plugin registry.
+The registry of mackerel and check plugins.
 Registered plugins can be installed by `mkr plugin install <plugin_name>`.

 ## How to install a plugin